Gwali-1/Blog-Files/2024/cs50AI/Search_Algorithm_Examples.md

 **Action:** Actions refer to legal moves an agent can perform in a particular state.

-**Goal Test:** Since we are considering problems where are are trying to achieve a goal, we need a way to determine if we have reached this goal in every stage.
+**Goal Test:** Since we are considering problems where we are trying to achieve a goal, we need a way to determine if we have reached this goal in every stage.
 This is the goal test.

 **Frontier:** A frontier can be thought of as a data structure that contains nodes that are yet to be explored in our search for a solution.
 The type of data structure used is important and dictates